Justin-Bento/node-path-javascript-weather-app/README.md

 # Project: Weather App

-The goal is to create a weather forecast site using the Visual Crossing API from previous lessons inside The Odin Project.
-As well as help me gain practical expereince working with Asynchronous JavaScript and APIs and dynamic data.
+The goal of this project is to create a weather forecast site using the Visual Crossing API.
+While I'll be using code from previous lessons taught by The Odin Project in their Full Stack Javascript course.
+Starting this project will help me gain practical experience using Asynchronous JavaScript and APIs and dynamic data in real world scenarios.

 - Started: 25th January 2025
 -

 ## Project Features